Are you interested in teaching a skill at SkyEarth?

 Dan and his wife Carolyn enjoy raising cows, goats, and chickens, keeping bees, tending an orchard, gardening, and enjoy practicing a wide range of primitive living skills from harvesting wild foods, butchering and preserving meats, drying and fermenting fruits and vegetables, blacksmithing, etc.

-Carolyn has been instrumental in our animal dispatching class at SKyEarth.
-She and her husband, Dan, have donated a goat to be dispatched and processed fully in our classes the last few years.
+Carolyn has been instrumental in our animal dispatching class at SkyEarth.
+She and Dan have donated a goat to be dispatched and processed fully in our classes the last few years.

 Jen is a proud member of Earth Trekker Bushcraft and an herbalist currently studying natural integrative medicine at the American College of Healthcare Sciences in Oregon.
 She is a long time nature/ outdoor enthusiast and grew up learning folk medicine from her grandmother.
 She has many years of experience camping with her military-family childhood.